Lead Mechanical Design Engineer

 As Lead Mechanical, you will mainly participate as a Mechanical Engineer in the department but you will also have some lead tasks.
-You will keep an overview of the whole Mechanical department and you are the main point of contact for the other departments.
+You will keep an overview of the whole Mechanical department and you are the main point of contact for the Management Team.

 As Lead Mechanical, you will keep track of the entire Mechanical department.
 You will make sure everybody is on track and look ahead for possible problems that could arise.
 Besides that, you are able to assess the delivered work on their quality, based on your function specific knowledge.
-Your function does however mainly focus on engineering related activities, for example you will be working in CAD to design the mechanical parts of the exoskeleton, consisting of the motors (joints) and the frame.
+Your function does however mainly focus on engineering related activities, for example you will be working in CAD to design the mechanical parts of the exoskeleton, consisting of the motors (joints), and the frame, as well as the covers.

 What you will do as Lead Mechanical